» Does Data Doctor Recovery Windows support data recovery from previously existing hard disk partitions?

-Yes, the professional Data Recovery Software is fully capable to recover all lost data from previously existing formatted partitions in the easy way.
+Yes, the professional Data Recovery Software is capable to recover all lost data from previously existing formatted partitions.

 Data recovery is the technique used to recover data from a variety of media including hard disk drives of your Desktop or Laptop and USB removable media devices including Pen drives, Memory cards that have been lost by hardware failure, human error, accidental deletion, software bugs, virus attack or natural disaster.